 St.David’s Hospital Shadowing Opportunities

 Learn about two great opportunities to shadow at our local hospital during a 10-week rotational shadowing program and at a local private practice, as well as local hospital volunteer opportunities.
 Applicants who attend this panel historically have done better in the application process.
 Past and present shadowing participants will share their stories and answer questions.

-Southwestern University established a partnership with St. David’s Hospital in Georgetown in 2014 to provide unpaid, 1-credit shadowing opportunities for up to three (3) current students for a total of 10 weeks each fall and spring semester.
-In Fall 2018 we added a second shadowing site for four (4) students – ABC Medical Center in Round Rock, a family medicine/pediatrics private practice run by an SU alumna.
-Students will be selected through a competitive application process for both opportunities for Fall 2020.
+Southwestern University established a partnership with St. David’s Hospital in Georgetown in 2014 to provide unpaid, 1-credit shadowing opportunities for up to four (4) current students for a total of 10 weeks each fall and spring semester.
+Students will be selected through a competitive application process.

 At the hospital, selected students spend half a day (4 hours) for each of the weeks shadowing physicians, nurses and technicians from areas of the hospital that would normally be difficult to gain access to on your own.
 Rotations include